Why staffing up alone isn’t a sustainable cybersecurity solution

 That strategy, however, gets prohibitively expensive quickly.
 In 2012—the most recent year for which data is available—the median pay for entry level information security analysts with less than five years’ experience was $86,170 per year, according to the U.S. Bureau of Labor.
 For managers, that number balloons to more than $120,000 annually.
 Even for large organizations, spending that kind of money on salaries—not to mention benefits packages—can make a significant dent on their bottom lines.

-Another problem with relying solely on hiring to keep up with heavier workloads is that a significant talent deficit has made finding and hiring quality candidates extremely difficult.
+Another problem with relying solely on hiring to keep up with heavier workloads is that a significant cybersecurity talent shortage has made finding and hiring quality candidates extremely difficult.
 A recent report delivered to British parliament by a committee of experts estimated that by 2017 there will be a global shortage of 2 million information security jobs.
 Talent is scarce, meaning that the most gifted individuals are pursued heavily by the corporate giants who have the resources to lure it to them.
 Everybody else is simply out of luck.

 Even if organizations have the capital available to commit to adding several new staffers and manage to find several superstars to hire, the truth is that with thousands of alerts to investigate—less than one-fifth of which require further action—and other administrative tasks like reporting, staffing up alone won’t be enough to keep SOCs from drowning.
 Put a different way, the current threat landscape demands that organizations adopt new strategies in addition to new personnel.
 There is simply too much work to rely on manpower alone.